Emergency Dentistry

 Soft Tissue Injury

 Due to the many blood vessels in your mouth, injuries to your tongue, lips, or cheeks usually heal very quickly.
 If you have experienced trauma to the inside of the mouth, rinse with salt water or hydrogen peroxide to clear out the blood so you can determine the severity of the injury.
-Apply pressure with a clean cloth, cold compress, or ice to reduce bleeding, swelling, and pain.
+Apply pressure with a clean cloth, cold compress, or ice.
 Seek care from our emergency dentists if bleeding is severe, the cut is very deep, or there is a puncture through your lips.
-You may need antibiotics to prevent an infection.

 Call Our Practice